Sodium decavanadate: Preparation

+The formation of decavanadate is optimized by maintaining a pH range of 4–7.
+Typical side products include metavanadate, VO3-, and hexavanadate, V6O16(2-), ions.

 Potential uses

 Decavanadate has been found to inhibit phosphoglycerate mutase, an enzyme which catalyzes step 8 of glycolysis.
 In addition, decavandate was found to have modest inhibition of Leishmania tarentolae viability, suggesting that decavandate may have a potential use as a topical inhibitor of protozoan parasites.

 Related decavanadates

 Many decavanadate salts have been characterized.
-NH_{4}^{+}, Ca^{2+}, Ba^{2+}, Sr^{2+}, and group I decavanadate salts are prepared by the acid-base reaction between V_{2}O_{5} and the oxide, hydroxide, carbonate, or hydrogen carbonate of the desired positive ion.
+NH4+, Ca^{2+}, Ba^{2+}, Sr^{2+}, and group I decavanadate salts are prepared by the acid–base reaction between V_{2}O_{5} and the oxide, hydroxide, carbonate, or hydrogen carbonate of the desired positive ion.